Make time to support yourself this winter

 How the winter season influences the kidneys and bladder

-As I shared earlier, the kidneys and bladder are the organs associated with the water element and winter.
+As I shared earlier, Chinese medicine associates the kidneys and bladder with the water element and winter.
 The water element governs the bones, teeth, ears, reproductive organs, and hair on the head.
 This is a time of year when people may experience issues with bones, joints, or teeth, fertility issues, urinary tract problems, hair falling out or graying of the hair, or hearing issues.
 All of these conditions indicate an imbalance in the water element on the physical level.
 Fears, phobias or lack of will power indicate an imbalance on the mental and emotional level.

 You might also consider practicing the relaxation response.
 Dr Herbert Benson, a pioneer in mind / body medicine, created the relaxation response term and practice.
 The relaxation response counters the fight-or-flight stress response.
 It works by slowing down the rate of breathing, reducing blood pressure, and relaxing muscles.
 It is a great way to nurture yourself this winter.
 Learn how to practice in my blog “Healing yourself with the relaxation response“.

-Consider Chinese medicine to help nourish yourself this winter
+Consider Chinese medicine to help support yourself this winter

-One of the reasons that acupuncture treatments are believed to be so successful is because they trigger the relaxation response.
+One of the reasons that acupuncture treatments are effective is because they trigger the relaxation response.
 Additionally, they take a customized approach to helping people feel better.
 Every individual is unique, and no two people will experience the same symptoms for exactly the same reason.
 When I see a new patient, I make the time to ask a lot of questions and review their health history.
 This allows me to determine what is going on with their energy.
-For example, it is important to determine whether their energy is getting stuck or is deficient.
+For example, it is important to know whether a patient’s energy is getting stuck or is deficient.
 I develop a customized treatment to address their specific needs and restore the balance of energy.
 This might involve acupuncture needles, ear seeds, qigong exercises, and diet and lifestyle advice.